determined-ai/determined/docs/get-started/architecture/_index.rst

 Learn more:

--  :doc:`Intro to Determined <introduction>`: Conceptual information about Determined including its features and benefits.
+-  :ref:`Intro to Determined <introduction-determined>`: Conceptual information about Determined including its features and benefits.
--  :doc:`System Architecture <system-architecture>`: Learn about the main components of the Determined system architecture.
+-  :ref:`System Architecture <system-architecture>`: Learn about the main components of the Determined system architecture.
--  :doc:`Distributed Training <../model-dev-guide/dtrain/dtrain-introduction>`: A conceptual
-   overview of distributed training with Determined.
+-  :ref:`Distributed Training <distributed-training-index>`: A conceptual overview of distributed training with Determined.

 .. toctree::
    :maxdepth: 1
    :caption: How Determined Works
    :hidden:

-   introduction
-   system-architecture
-   Distributed Training <../model-dev-guide/dtrain/_index>
+   :glob:

+   ./*